novoalab/EpiNano/test_data/train_models/readme.txt

-We do not put fast5 and/or fastq files in this git repo due to file-size limit.

-Raw fast5 files for curlcakes can be found at https://trace.ncbi.nlm.nih.gov/Traces/sra/?study=SRP174366
+'Curlcake' fast5 and/or fastq files used to train the SVM models can be found at https://trace.ncbi.nlm.nih.gov/Traces/sra/?study=SRP174366

 Reference sequences are in cc.fasta